VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

   able to make use of type hints (type-holes, function signatures, etc) without additional explanation.

-- He also wasn't familiar with the `cons` and `nil` construction of lists, so we had to explain to him how it works before he could use it.
+- He also wasn't familiar with the `cons` and `nil` construction of lists, additional explanation was necessary before he could use it.

 - He would have liked to execute his created values.

-- After the showcase, we showed what outlooks we had thought of, and he liked the option of the visual and textual language (@outlook-visual-textual) very much.
+- After the showcase, the envisioned outlooks were presented to him.
+He liked the option of the visual and textual language (@outlook-visual-textual) very much.